Eight Heroes

-Plot
+Eight Heroes is a 2006 Chinese wuxia television series directed and written by Wong Jing, starring an ensemble cast from mainland China and Hong Kong.
+Set in 12th-century China during the Song dynasty, it follows a group of eight heroes – each with his/her own special skills – who band together to oppose the corrupt premier Qin Hui.

+Synopsis

-The story is set in China during the Southern Song dynasty.
-Emperor Gaozong is deceived by the treacherous premier Qin Hui and he relieves most of his commanders-in-chiefs and puts one, Yue Fei, to death.
-Qin Hui's party dominates the imperial court, leading to widespread corruption in the government.
-Some righteous ministers oppose Qin Hui but do not dare to challenge him directly, so they form the secret organisation Haoxia to undermine his influence.
-Eight people with special skills and abilities receive invitations to join Haoxia and their heroic quest begins.
-The plot's development is based on several loosely connected subplots, and ends with a grand finale of a showdown between the heroes and Qin Hui's forces.
+The series is set in 12th-century China during the Song dynasty.
+Emperor Gaozong, deceived by the treacherous premier Qin Hui, orders the execution of the loyal general Yue Fei.
+In the aftermath, Qin Hui and his supporters control the Song government, leading to widespread corruption and nepotism.
+Some righteous officials oppose Qin Hui but dare not challenge him directly, so they form a secret organisation called Haoxia to undermine his influence.
+The story then follows several loosely connected subplots involving the heroes, and ends with a grand finale of a showdown between the heroes and Qin Hui's forces.